Configuration

 semantic-release configuration consists of:

-All of these options can be configured through config file, CLI arguments or by extending a shareable configuration.
+All of these options can be configured through config file, CLI arguments or by extending a .

-Additionally, metadata of Git tags generated by semantic-release can be customized via standard Git environment variables.
+Additionally, metadata of Git tags generated by semantic-release can be customized via standard .

-semantic-release’s options, mode and plugins can be set via either:
+semantic-release’s , mode and can be set via either:

 /.yml